 Mark for Export.
 You can also use the Graph Toolbar button.
 In the Layers Workflow you can right-click a layer in the Layers List.

-Once a node is marked for saving, it displays this icon underneath the node.
+Once a node is marked for export, it displays this icon underneath the node.

 You can also use the Build Manager for version control and file organization.